storycraft/tablet-driver/readme.md

 ## Installation
 ### Windows
 Run install.bat.
-Driver will auto restart on boot.
+Driver will autostart on boot.
 ### Others
 Auto start installer not provided.
 Manually add it (for now).